pallets/jinja/docs/faq.rst

 I don't have the _speedups Module.
 Is Jinja slower now?
 --------------------------------------------------------

-To achieve a good performance with automatic escaping enabled the escaping function is implemented also written in pure C and used if Jinja2 was installed with the speedups module which automatically happens if a C compiled is available on the system.
-It won't affect templates without auto escaping much if that feature is not enabled.
-You may however experience werid tracebacks if you are using a Python installation, for more information see the next FAQ item.
+To achieve a good performance with automatic escaping enabled, the escaping function is also implemented in pure C and used if Jinja2 was installed with the speedups module.
+This happens automatically if a C compiler is available on the system during installation.

 My tracebacks look weird.
 What's happening?
 --------------------------------------------